ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

 One field per request
 ---------------------
 You can receive one field for each request.
-There is a separeate method for each type of field (surface, scalar, or vector):
+There is a separate method for each type of field (surface, scalar, or vector):

 - ``get_surface_data`` gets surface data.